Franklin Variety Index

 1953-S FVI Bugs Bunny B-1

 This early stage shows multiple, delicate spikes in front of the upper lip, and one strong downward spike paralleling the upper lip.
 Several arches under nose created by the wingtips.
 Faint collar clash and very nice goiter clash under chin.
-Meandering die line from D to bell lines.
+Meandering die line from D to bell lines is diagnostic.
 Surfaces generally crisp and satiny from fresh polishing.
 The mint mark is filled, and the clapper is usually weakly struck on this die pair, possibly from die damage caused by the clashing.

 1953-S FVI Bugs Bunny B-1a

-The delicate spikes near corner of lip and nose have vanished, but the spike along upper lip and the wingtip arches under nose remain.
+The delicate spikes near corner of lip and nose are no longer present, but the spike along upper lip and the wingtip arches under nose remain.
 Goiter clash still visible, but surfaces have become more frosty and features will begin to warp.
 The die line connecting clapper to bell lines may be indistinct.

 1953-S FVI Bugs Bunny B-1b

-In this diminished stage, the lip spike has shortened and merged with the lip.
-A faint trace of the wingtip arches under the nose remains.
+In this diminished stage, the lip spike has shortened and largely merged with the lip, leaving only a trace of the wingtip arches to represent the clash.
 The dies have become very grainy from erosion.

 1953-S FVI Bugs Bunny D-1